wenjie2wang/stco/README.md

 bash updateNote.sh
 ```

-Note that it would not download the notes if there is no
+Note that it would not download the notes if there was no
 updated version available.